hristomanos/HoverCarAssociation/README.md

 ### Input ###

 Player input is processed by invoking Unity's function Input.GetAxis() which returns a value of the virtual axis.
 The returned value is in the range -1...+1 and foes realy on frame frequency.
 This means that when no button has been pressed, the function returns 0.0f and when the "move forward/backward" button is pressed, the function returns 1.0f/-1.0f respectively.
-Once we know which button was pressed, we can multiply it by the velocity to make the hoverring car move based on the player's input.\n
+Once we know which button was pressed, we can multiply it by the velocity to make the hoverring car move based on the player's input.

 `m_body.AddForce(transform.forward * m_currThrust);`